abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 > All abelian groups are either cyclic or products of cyclic groups.

-We can use this law to gain intuitive understanding of the what abelian groups are, but also to test whether a given group can be broken down to a product of more elementary groups.
+We can use this law to gain an intuitive understanding of what Abelian groups are, but also to test whether a given group can be broken down to a product of more elementary groups.

 <!--
 {% if site.distribution == 'print'%}